Beaver Wars: Defeat of the Susquehannocks

-With the tribes destroyed to the north and west, the Iroquois turned their attention southward to the Susquehannocks.
-They attained the peak of their influence in 1660, and they were able to use that to their advantage in the following decades.
-The Susquehannocks had become allied with the colony of Maryland in 1661, as the colonists had grown fearful of the Iroquois and hoped that an alliance would help block the northern tribes' advance on the colonies.
-In 1663, the Iroquois sent 800 warriors into the Susquehannock territory.
-The Susquehannocks repulsed them, but the unprovoked attack prompted the colony of Maryland to declare war on the Iroquois.
+With the tribes destroyed to the north and west, the Iroquois turned their attention southward to the Susquehannock.
+The Susquehannock attained the peak of their influence in the 1650s, and they were able to use that to their advantage in the following decades.
+In the winter of 1652, the Susquehannock were attacked by the Mohawk, and although the attack was repulsed, it led to the Susquehannock negotiating Articles of Peace and Friendship with Maryland.